IONOS-WordPress/cm4all-wp-impex/packages/@cm4all-wp-impex/generator/examples/impex-complete-static-homepage-conversion/README.md

 - The navigation bar could be converted to a custom WordPress nav_menu.

-  But : navigation is different handled in FSE and classic themes.
+  Navigation is different handled in FSE and classic themes.
 In a FSE you would generate a [Navigation block](https://wordpress.org/support/article/navigation-block/), in a classic theme it works different.
-In other words it depends on the target WordPress environment how to take over navigation.
+It depends on the target WordPress environment how to take over navigation.

-- Styles are also not taken over in the example.
+- Styles are ignored in the example.

   Because it depends on the goal of the transformation.
-If the content should be placed in a WordPress theme providing the complete styling, this is not needed.
+If the content should be styled completely by a WordPress theme providing the complete styling, this is not needed.

   But if needed, style properties like fonts and colors could be introspected and transformed to FSE theme.json settings.

-- The overall layout (header/footer/main section) could be converted to [FSE part templates](https://developer.wordpress.org/themes/block-themes/templates-and-template-parts/).
+- The overall layout (header/footer/main section) is also ignored (but could be converted to [FSE part templates](https://developer.wordpress.org/themes/block-themes/templates-and-template-parts/)).

   But : as you might guess - all these improvements may vary depending on the goal.